nalind/pam_saslauthd/README.md

 =============
 Checks and sets passwords using libsasl2.
 You should be able to use this instead of _pam\_unix_ for primary authentication.
 NOT heavily tested and therefore NOT recommended for actual deployments.
+Probably also has some bugs in the password changing functions.

 RECOGNIZED ARGUMENTS
 --------------------